ztianjin/rpc-client/README.md

 This in turn has its own `proxy` member that dispatches the request to a round-robin client.

-The above behavior is encapsulated fully in `ThriftClient`, and is equivalent the following.
+The above idiom is encapsulated fully in `ThriftClient`, and is equivalent the following.
 Here, we are instantiating the client before we started the server for the interface.
 Note that `is_healthy()` is a call that's defined in the thrift interface for `MyClient`.